Custom Home and Remodeling Blog

 Dutch Colonial

-The Dutch Colonial shares similarities of other Colonial style homes including symmetry, multi-paned windows, entries with decorative pediments and brick or wood exteriors.
-But the distinguishing characteristics of a Dutch Colonial are its broad Gambrel roof with end gables and flared eaves.
+A Dutch Colonial home shares similarities with other Colonial-style homes including symmetrical design, multi-paned windows, entries with decorative pediments, and brick or wood exteriors.
+But the distinguishing characteristic of a Dutch Colonial home is its broad Gambrel roof with end gables and flared eaves.
 This distinctive profile gives a Dutch Colonial the description of a "barn house."
 Often, a wide porch spans the front of the home, too.
 Original Dutch Colonial homes had a barn door at the entry to allow for airflow while keeping farm animals from coming indoors.

 Traditional Home Architecture and Design - Dutch Colonial